liyang-code123/Dispatch/README.md

 # Dispatch
-## DISPATCH — A Spring and ReactJS based Robotic Delivery System.
+## DISPATCH — A Spring and ReactJS based Robotic Delivery System
 1. Designed a multi-page interactive website for users to register, login, fill package information, select delivery route, pay, mail and track their packages in real time.
 2. Provided two delivery methods robot and drone with different delivery routes(land vs air).
 3. Built Spring MVC to receive requests and send JSON object responses to the front end.